 How To Get Involved With My Loved One’s Senior Care Community

-When you or a loved one makes the move to a senior living community, there are several unknown factors that come up for family members.
+When you or a loved one moves to a senior living community, several questions can arise for family members.
 Will they enjoy living at their new community?
-Will it be easy for them to adapt and feel comfortable?
-How will family members fit into their new life?
+How will family members fit into their new life at their new community?
+Will it be easy for them to adjust and feel comfortable?

 How To Remain Connected and Close To Your Loved One

-First and foremost, you and your loved one should know that the family members of residents are considered an essential part of Hamlet.
-Everyone at our community is excited about the opportunity to get to know the families of residents.
-You’re always welcome to visit and here are a few additional ways family members can get involved:
+We want you and your loved one to know that family members are an essential part of life at Hamlet.
+Everyone at our community truly looks forward to getting to know the families of our residents, and we value the special connections you bring to our community.
+You are always welcome to visit.
+In addition, here are a few simple ways family members can stay involved and engaged:

-1. Get acquainted with staff members and caregivers.
-As you spend time with your loved one at their new community, take the time to learn about the people caring for them.
-It’s not only enjoyable for your loved one to visit with new people, but you’ll also find common threads as you get to know staff members and learn about their backgrounds, hobbies and aspirations.
+1. Get to know staff members and caregivers.
+As you spend time with your loved one at their new community, we encourage you to get to know the people who care for them each day.
+Meeting the associates can be enjoyable for your loved one, and you may also discover shared interests as you learn about their backgrounds, hobbies and hopes for the future.

-2. Assist staff members in getting to know your loved one.
-As a family member, you can encourage your loved one to share about their family history, interests and preferences.
-By learning more about your loved, staff members are better able to understand their care and overall needs – and more likely to notice changes in their health and well-being if any occur.
+2. Help associates get to know your loved one.
+As a family member, encourage your loved one to share your family history, their interests and preferences.
+By learning more about your loved one, associates are better able to meet their needs and are more likely to notice changes in their health and well-being.

-3. Find ways to get involved at the community.
-Hamlet is very open to family involvement and would love for family members to participate in activities and events at our retirement community.
-It’s a great way to meet even more of your loved one’s neighbors and staff members and it also may help break the ice so your loved one becomes more active and involved.
+3. Get involved at the community.
+Hamlet welcomes family involvement and would love to see family members participate in our retirement community’s events and activities.
+It’s a great way to meet your loved one’s neighbors and associates, and it may also help your loved one become more active and involved.

-4. Make a plan for special occasions.
-In addition to community-hosted events, you can also plan your own events for or with your loved one.
-Ideas include bringing in treats for their birthday or anniversary or reserving a private dining room or gathering space for a special meal or party.
-Ideally you would be providing an opportunity for your loved one to interact with those they care about most as well as other residents and staff members.
+4. Plan for special occasions.
+In addition to community-sponsored events, you can also plan your own events for your loved one — bring treats for their birthday or anniversary or reserve a private dining room or gathering space for a special meal or party.
+This is another way to provide your loved one with opportunities to interact with those they care about most, as well as with other residents and staff.

-5. Keep up with regular visits and communication.
-Most importantly, staying in close contact with your loved one helps them stay connected.
-We understand it can be difficult, particularly for out-of-town family members to feel involved.
-At Hamlet, we’ll help facilitate the involvement of family members in any way we can.
+5. Prioritize regular visits and communication.
+Staying in close contact with your loved one helps them feel connected.
+We understand it can be difficult for long-distance members to feel involved.
+At Hamlet, we’ll help bridge the distance for family members in any way we can.